closeio/making.close.com/_posts/2022-06-01-reduce-docker-image-size/index.md

 It didn’t make much difference though.
 We ended up with the same final image size due to the fact how Docker Layer Caching Works.

 When building an image from Dockerfile, Docker will create a "cache layer" for each line of the Dockerfile.
-In our case, this means that the `RUN yarn install --frozen-lockfile` created a large cache layer (with both node modules installed and yarn’s cache saved to the disk).
+In our case this means that the `RUN yarn install --frozen-lockfile` created a large cache layer (with both node modules installed and yarn’s cache saved to the disk).
 The next command `RUN yarn cache clean` removed the access to the yarn’s cache from the final image but it had no way to remove it from the Docker Layer Cache for the previous line.
 This resulted in the unchanged image size.

 If you are curious about the details of Docker Layer Caching for your images, I encourage you to try out [a great open-source tool `dive`](https://github.com/wagoodman/dive) that will output useful information for each line of your Dockerfile.

 ### Installing packages without Yarn’s cache

 As mentioned before, there is no way to install node modules with yarn not creating its cache.
-To solve this, we can leverage the fact that Docker Layer Cache is created after a line in the Dockerfile is done running.
-This means, we need to edit the Dockerfile to look like this:
+To solve this we can leverage the fact that Docker Layer Cache is created after a line in the Dockerfile is done running.
+This means we need to edit the Dockerfile to look like this:

 ```docker
 RUN yarn install --frozen-lockfile && \